mohammed-salah-zidane/GithubClient/README.md

 Pull or download the repo after that make  'pod install' command then you can run.

-# Note
-The Twitter API key have a limited requests so it may stop to return user followers, if this happened you have to change twitter api credentials.

 # Modular Architecture

   <img src="https://github.com/mohammed-salah-zidane/GithubClient/blob/main/blob/modular-arch-diagram.png" height="600">